TalarGreg/Taking-Order-App/README.md

 ## General description
 The solution is built natively on Microsoft Fabric and implements an end-to-end data pipeline for real-time order ingestion, transformation, forecasting, and reporting.
+It also includes a machine learning model designed to estimate the expected number of orders in the next 10 minutes.

 Daily Sales Dashboard – aggregated restaurant sales metrics refreshed from the gold layer.